JOKleinGe1/quartus_riscv_8kram/README.md

    \> make

-2. See read / write cycle with
+2. See read / write cycles with

    \> more trace.txt